jack-adorbs/jack-adorbs/README.md

 # 👋 Hi, I’m Figgy
-- 👀 I’m interested in so many things languages of all forms, philosophy, science, reading, cute critters and more.
+- 👀 I’m interested in so many things; languages of all forms, philosophy, science, reading, cute critters and more.
 - 🌱 I’m currently learning as much as I can about all sorts.
 Improving at Python and LISPs and other languages.
 - 💞️ I’m looking to collaborate on fun projects be it games, language creation, OSdev and more.
 - 📫 How to reach me yet to be told. >:3